Doubly infinite residual neural networks: a diffusion process approach

-First, let observe that the evolution of \cref{eq:doubly_infinite_fc} is directly governed by $q_t^{(i)}$ and $\lambda_t^{(i,j)}$.
-In \cref{thm:sde_layers} in \cref{app:proofs} we derive the corresponding SDEs that they follow, and we show that as $D$ increases $q_t^{(i)}$ and $\lambda_t^{(i,j)}$ converge to deterministic limits which are obtained as solutions of ordinary differential equations (ODE).
-The drift, diffusion, and correlation coefficients driving \cref{eq:doubly_infinite_fc} converge to deterministic limit too which results in i.i.d. processes across the dimensions.
+Hereafter, we assume the activation function $\psi$ to be the identity function, and hence only the activation function $\phi$ affects the neural network.
+In \cref{thm:sde_layers} in \cref{app:proofs} we derive the evolution of $q_t^{(i)}$ and $\lambda_t^{(i,j)}$ in this specific setting.
+Now, we show that as $D$ increases $q_t^{(i)}$ and $\lambda_t^{(i,j)}$ converge to deterministic limits which are obtained as solutions of a finite-dimensional ODE system.